 - 6) Enable Safe Mode with Command Prompt

-So, for normal Safe Mode, press number key 4 or function key F4 on your keyboard.
+So, for normal Safe Mode, press the number key 4 or function key F4 on your keyboard.

 Now, your Windows 11 PC will start in Safe Mode.
 Your desktop will also have a black desktop background and safe mode written on all 4 corners.

 SEE ALSO: How to Set up Windows Terminal to Open Command Prompt by Default?